kunhwiko/concepts/how_to_compsci.md

-### Systems Concepts
+### Systems Design
 ---
 ##### Protocols
 ```
-protocol : set of rules and structures for how computers communicate
+Protocol : set of rules and structures for how computers communicate
 1) IP : obtains the address of where packets come from and where they should be sent
 2) TCP : responsible for breaking data into packets and delivering/reassembling the packets
 3) HTTP : set of rules for how request-response works in the web